 Australian Superannuation : A General Introduction

 Negotiations between the Government and Opposition allowed the announcement of some significant changes to the rules surrounding superannuation back in 2016.
-Generally, these changes reduced access to both concessional and non-concessional contributions, means that expats will need to greater thought to continually managing their superannuation in Australia throughout their time overseas – rather than relying on being able to make large, non-concessional contributions, to superannuation on return to Australia.
+Generally, these changes reduced access to both concessional and non-concessional contributions, with the result that expats needed to give greater thought to how they continually manage their superannuation in Australia for best effect during their time overseas – rather than relying on the ability to make large, non-concessional contributions, to superannuation on their return to Australia.
 However, changes in relation to contributions post retirement made in 2022 added some welcome flexibility.